brandynm34/credit-union-crms/ux.md

 - Mobile Responsiveness isn't there

 - Some nav pages use vertical functionality like "Reporting" where the queries are saved on the left side of the component.
 Others like User Setting are horizontal- along the top of the component.
 This feels disjointed from a UX perspective.

+- Reporting too clustered, select fields take up too much space

+- Dashboard: the top and bottom footers are too much to look at when its such a same list

+- Seems too condense.
+Small areas with scroll bars, if theres too many profiles scroll bar will be too long

+- Notifications oddly to the left

+- Settings tabs not all same length

+- Personly dont like the fact that clicking on a business takes the user to another page

+- Reporting exort button not working